cloud66/help-old/_posts/add-ins/2013-09-25-file-rotate.markdown

 title:  "File Rotater"
 date:   2013-09-24 10:51:22
 categories: add-ins
+lead: Automatically archives your files and stores them in a location of your choice.
 ---

-<p class="lead">Automatically archives your files and stores them in a location of your choice.</p>

 ## Requirements
 - Cloud 66  Agent